EXTRA Vol. 151, No. 1

 Implementation, enforcement and service standards

-As with Canada’s existing practice for quota administration, information will be made publicly available to exporters immediately following the Treasury Board Committee’s approval of the Regulations prior to provisional application.
+As with Canada’s existing practice in quota administration, information will be made publicly available to exporters immediately following the Treasury Board Committee’s approval of the Regulations and prior to entry into force.
 A Notice to Exporters providing the administrative processes for the Origin Quotas will be posted on the Global Affairs Canada Export and Import Controls website.
-This information will also be included in a Canada Border Services Agency (CBSA) D-memorandum which will be made available on the CBSA website and linked to the Global Affairs Canada website.
+This information will also be included in a Canada Border Services Agency (CBSA) D-memorandum which will be made available on the CBSA website with a link to the Global Affairs Canada website.
 The issuance of export permits will be subject to Global Affairs Canada’s service standards for the delivery of permits.
 Global Affairs Canada’s current service standards require that

 - all non-routed permits are delivered within 15 minutes of time of application if no problems are noted with the application;